H\"older estimates for the $\bar\partial$ problem for $(p,q)$ forms on product domains

 The existence and regularity of the Cauchy-Riemann equations have been thoroughly studied in literature along the line of H\"ormander's $L^2$ theory.
 An alternative approach is to express solutions in integral representations.
 Through a series of work including Grauert-Lieb \cite{GL}, Henkin \cite{henkin}, Kerzman \cite{Kerzman}, Henkin-Romanov \cite{HR} and Diederich-Fischer-Forn{\ae}ss \cite{DFF}, supnorm and H\"older estimates of solutions were established for smooth bounded domains which are strongly pseudoconvex or convex of finite type.
 Higher order regularity of solutions on sufficiently smooth bounded strongly pseudoconvex or strongly $\mathbb C$-linearly convex domains were studied by Siu \cite{Siu}, Lieb-Range \cite{LR}, and more recently Gong \cite{Gong} and Gong-Lanzani \cite{GL1} et al.

 Let $\Omega\subset \mathbb C^n, n\ge 2$ be a product of bounded planer domains.
 Namely, $\Omega = D_1\times\cdots\times D_n$, where each $D_j\subset \mathbb C, j=1, \ldots, n, $ is a bounded domain in $\mathbb C$ such that $\partial D_j$ consists of a finite number of rectifiable Jordan curves which do not intersect one another.
 Then $\Omega$ is a bounded pseudoconvex domain (but not convex in general) with at most Lipschitz boundary.
-The bidisc, being the first case of product domains, was investigated by Henkin \cite{henkin2} who derived an integral representation of a solution operator and proved the supnorm estimate for $C^1$ data.
-Recently, Chen-McNeal \cite{ChM} studied a type of $L^p$-Sobolev estimates for general product domains in $\mathbb C^2$ and further gave a simple example showing that Henkin's solution operator is unbounded in $L^p, 1\le p<2$.
+A solution operator to $\bar\partial$ was first constructed in a seminal work \cite{NW} of Nijenhuis and Woolf in an {\it iterated} H\"older space over polydiscs.
+The supnorm estimate for $C^1$ data up to the boundary was proved by Henkin \cite{henkin2} on the bidisc.
+Recently, Chen-McNeal \cite{ChM} studied a type of $L^p$-Sobolev estimates for $(0,1)$ forms on general product domains in $\mathbb C^2$.
+They further showed that Henkin's solution operator is not bounded in $L^p, 1\le p<2$.